 https://<GCLB IP or Host>/static/path/to/content.jpg will try to serve

 exist, you will get the following error message instead of the object:

 The specified key does not exist.

 Compression isn't working

-If responses served by HTTP(S) Load Balancing are not compressed but should be,
+If responses served by the load balancer are not compressed but should be,

 check to be sure that the web server software running on your instances is